nginxinc/nginx-prometheus-exporter/README.md

         A URI for scraping NGINX or NGINX Plus metrics.
         For NGINX, the stub_status page must be available through the URI.
 For NGINX Plus -- the API.
 The default value can be overwritten by SCRAPE_URI environment variable. (default "http://127.0.0.1:8080/stub_status")
   -nginx.ssl-verify
         Perform SSL certificate verification.
-The default value can be overwritten by SSL_VERIFY environment variable.
+The default value can be overwritten by SSL_VERIFY environment variable. (default true)
-  -web.listen-address string
+  -nginx.timeout duration
+        A timeout for scraping metrics from NGINX or NGINX Plus. (default 5s) -web.listen-address string
         An address to listen on for web interface and telemetry.
 The default value can be overwritten by LISTEN_ADDRESS environment variable. (default ":9113")
   -web.telemetry-path string